marciaolivetree/mcda-blog/README.md

   criteria and comparing options, to checking consistency and making the final decision.
 - **Reproducible:** All the calculations and tables in the blog post are backed by the Jupyter notebook `AHP_house_hunting.ipynb` included in this repository.
 You can open this notebook to follow along, experiment, or verify the results for yourself.

+### PROMETHEE I & II:
+- **What it is:** PROMETHEE is a family of outranking methods that help you compare options based on preferences, thresholds, and trade-offs, without forcing everything into a single scale.
+Unlike AHP, it doesn't assume your preferences are always proportional or linear.
+- **What you'll learn:** My post uses a realistic job offer comparison to walk through every PROMETHEE I & II step: from defining criteria and preference functions, to setting thresholds and interpreting the final rankings.
+- **Reproducible:** All the calculations and tables in the blog post are backed by the Jupyter notebook `PROMETHEE_job_offers.ipynb` included in this repository.
+You can open this notebook to follow along, experiment, or verify the results for yourself.

-Other posts and code notebooks, including PROMETHEE and more, will be added as the series continues.
+Other posts and code notebooks will be added as the series continues.

 ## Repository Contents